-You're likely to start by seeing your family doctor or a primary care doctor.
-However, in some cases when you call to set up an appointment, you may be referred directly to a specialist in skin diseases (dermatologist).
+You're likely to start by seeing your primary care doctor.
+He or she might refer you to a doctor who specializes in skin disorders (dermatologist).

 What you can do

-- Write down your signs and symptoms, including when they began and how long they've lasted.
+- List your signs and symptoms, including when they began and how long they've lasted.

-- Make notes about any new products you've started using and any substances you can think of that regularly come in contact with your affected skin areas.
+- Make notes about any new products you've started using and any substances that regularly come in contact with your affected skin areas.

-- Make a list of all your medications, including vitamins, herbs and over-the-counter drugs you're taking.
-Don't forget any creams or lotions you're using.
-Even better, take along the original bottles and a written list of the dosages and directions.
+- Make a list of all the medications and supplements you take.
+Even better, take along the original bottles and a list of the dosages and directions.
 Include any creams or lotions you're using.

-List your questions from most important to least important, in case your time with your doctor runs out.
-For contact dermatitis, some basic questions you might ask your doctor include:
+For contact dermatitis, some basic questions you could ask your doctor include: